howlsocial/howldocs/blog/2022-09-06-public-beta-challenges.md

 **All challenges end on Friday 9th September (2022-09-09) at 1300UTC.**

 **For challenge 1.1.
-YOU NEED TO ALREADY BE IN THE AIRDROP TO BE ELIGIBLE**
+YOU NEED TO ALREADY BE IN THE AIRDROP TO BE ELIGIBLE**.
+To check this, go to the airdrop claim site.
+You should be able to see `<your-address> can claim X HOWL` after connecting your wallet.
+If you are not eligible, you will see `<your-address> was not eligible for the Howl airdrop`

 Some challenges will require the team to calculate who won, so winners may not be announced for several days afterward.